kadirahq/flow-router/README.md

 Every trigger callback comes with a second argument: a function you can use to redirect to a different route.
 Redirect also has few properties to make sure it's not blocking the router.

 * redirect must be called with an URL
-* redirect must be called within the same eventloop cycle (no async or called inside a Tracker)
+* redirect must be called within the same event loop cycle (no async or called inside a Tracker)
 * redirect cannot be called multiple times

 Check this [PR](https://github.com/meteorhacks/flow-router/pull/172) to learn more about our redirect API.